|The purpose of this document is to show how to calculate various

 The next video shows the Transformation Process.

-A detail discussion of the Transformation Module is discussed in the manual here.
+A detail discussion of the Transformation Module is discussed in the official manual here.

 The next video shows the filtering process.

-A detailed discussion of the Filtering Module is discussed here.
+A detail discussion of the Filtering Module is discussed in the official Filter Module

 For analyzing the results we are going to use the Display Module.